Skip to content

 Amount: $1,000

-Reviewed by: Professor I. Glenn Cohen and Jeannie Suk Gersen
+Reviewed by: Professors I. Glenn Cohen

 Mancini Prize: European Law and European Legal Thought